 Mechanical systems

-If the building is landmarked, approvals may also be required from the Landmarks Preservation Commission before DOB permits are issued.
+If the property is landmarked, approvals may also be required from the Landmarks Preservation Commission before DOB permits are issued.

-Older buildings often hide conditions that trigger additional filings once work begins.
+Older buildings frequently reveal hidden conditions that trigger additional filings once work begins.

 Commercial Renovations and Permits